Baptistemontan/leptos_i18n/README.md

 You must enable the `hydrate` feature when building the client, and when building the server you must enable either the `actix` or `axum` feature.

+The `cookie` feature enable to set a cookie when a locale is chosen by the user, this feature is enabled by default.

 ## What's to come ?

 The main focus now is to be able to interpolate values in the translation, so you could have